HubBox Module for Magento 2

 Product Eligibility Filtering

-In certain cases, you may wish to prevent the HubBox option from showing if the cart contains ineligible items.
-See Product Eligibility documentation.
+In certain cases, you may need to prevent the HubBox pickup option from appearing when the cart contains ineligible items.
+See the /docs/product-eligibility for the full strategy guide.

-Create an after plugin on the HubBox\ClickAndCollect\Model\Ui\ConfigProvider::getConfig() method.
-In your afterGetConfig method, inspect the current quote ($subject->getQuote()), check its items against your eligibility rules (e.g., product attributes like is_pickup_eligible, category IDs, dimensions), and modify the isClickAndCollectable value within the $result array before returning it.
+Create an after plugin on HubBox\ClickAndCollect\Model\Ui\ConfigProvider::getConfig().
+In your afterGetConfig method, inspect the current quote, check its items against your eligibility rules, and modify the isClickAndCollectable value in the $result array before returning it.

 <?php